corydonbaylor/twitter-viz/README.md

 fwrite(trump2, "trump.csv")
 ```
 ### Sentiment Analysis i.e. Counting Happy Words
-Sentiment analysis sounds very advanced, but at its heart, its really just about counting up positive and negative words and assuming a positive value means a positive sentiment.
+Sentiment analysis sounds very advanced, but at its heart, its really just about counting up positive and negative words and assuming a net positive value means a positive sentiment.

 So how do we go about doing this?
 Step one, as with any analysis is getting the data in the right format.
 We need to do something called tokenizing.
 Tokenizing breaks a large string--in this case a tweet-- into its essential elements--in this case words.
 But tokens do not need to be words.
 They can be words, phrases, or even whole sentences.
 But for now, lets stick with words.

 We are going to be using the tidytext package for sentiment analysis.
 I think its easier to work in dataframes instead of corpuses like "tm" does.
 Tidytext fits in nicely with other tidyverse packages making it a no brainer for me.

 One more thing to note.
 We need to keep track of what tweet each token belongs to, that way we can get the sentiment for the tweet overall.
+We will create a linenumber variable to do this.
 ```
 # we need to tokenize the text (make each line a word while retaining which tweet it comes from)
 trump_text = trumps%>%select(text)%>%